ggraca/configs/2022-sway/README.md

 - Enable Emojis in Chrome
 - Unable to wake up from suspend (when connected to eGPU)
 - Logout causes the system to suspend (when connected to eGPU)
+- Unlock keyring at startup
+- Use rofi instead of wofi for menus